awsdocs/aws-sdk-for-javascript-v3/doc_source/serverless-step-functions-example-create-resources.md

 +  An IAM role named `lambda-support` used to invoke Lamdba functions\.
 This role has policies that enable it to invoke the Amazon DynamoDB and Amazon Simple Email Service services from a Lambda function\.
 +  An IAM role named `workflow-support` used to invoke the workflow\.
 + An Amazon S3 bucket to host the Lambda functions\.
-**Important**
-This Amazon S3 bucket allows READ \(LIST\) public access, which enables anyone to list the objects within the bucket and potentially misuse the information\.
-If you do not delete this Amazon S3 bucket immediately after completing the tutorial, we highly recommend you comply with the [Security Best Practices in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/compM.html) in the *Amazon Simple Storage Service Developer Guide*\.

-You can create these resources manually, but we recommend provisioning these resources using the AWS Cloud Development Kit \(AWS CDK\) as described in this tutorial\.
+You can create these resources manually, but we recommend provisioning these resources using the AWS Cloud Development Kit \(CDK\) \(AWS CDK\) as described in this tutorial\.

-**Note**
-The AWS CDK is a software development framework that enables you to define cloud application resources\.
-For more information, see the [AWS Cloud Development Kit \(AWS CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html)\.

-## Create the AWS resources using the AWS CLI<a name="api-gateway-invoking-lambda-resources-cli"></a>
+## Create the AWS resources using the AWS CloudFormation<a name="api-gateway-invoking-lambda-resources-cli"></a>

+AWS CloudFormation enables you to create and provision AWS infrastructure deployments predictably and repeatedly\.
+For more information about AWS CloudFormation, see the [AWS CloudFormation developer guide\.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)\.

-To run the stack using the AWS CLI:
+To create the AWS CloudFormation stack:

 1. Install and configure the AWS CLI following the instructions in the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.

 1. Create a file named `setup.yaml` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/cross-services/lambda-step-functions/setup.yaml) into it\.
+**Note**
+The AWS CloudFormation template was generated using the AWS CDK available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/resources/cdk/lambda_api_step_functions)\.
+For more information about the AWS CDK, see the [AWS Cloud Development Kit \(CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/)\.

 1. Run the following command from the command line, replacing *STACK\_NAME* with a unique name for the stack\.
 **Important**